 Another incredible bonus is the aforementioned mode which turns it into a sequential shifter.
 With nothing more than a simple flick of the switch you will shift from pulling a handbrake to brave the tightest of turns, to changing gears to regain speed, and then back again.
 The brake itself is expensive but, given its quality and the dual function it has, it can’t but be at the top of our list.

-Much like the name would suggest The ButtKicker Simulation Kit is a fantastic product.
+Much like the name would suggest The ButtKicker Simulation Kit is a fantastic bass shaker for sim racing.
 It works by having it attached to the underside of your seat.
 The ButtKicker Sim Kit then utilizes in-game audio and transforms it into tactile feedback.
 That means every time you change gear, go on the rumble strips, hit gravel, etc. you won’t simply get a one-dimensional feedback from your direct drive/force feedback wheel, but your entire chair will vibrate.

 This is a product that’s used in military and flight simulators around the world as training, it’s built to last, and it’s not even overly expensive.
 All in all, if you’re looking for a small addition to an otherwise complete set-up, definitively worth a look!
 Read our full review of the ButtKicker here.